sofiiir/building-unit-regression/README.md

 **images**: Contains a single image with labeled parquet parcels for `parquets_merge.ipynb` notebook.

 **py_scripts**: .py scripts that were used to run unit regression on a smaller scale.

-**sofia_troubleshooting**: Some troubleshooting code for honing unit regression pipeline (completed by Sofia Rodas – hence the name)

 **smallscale_regression**: Multiple notebooks running different iterations of unit regression on different areas of California.